InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 # Installation

 To start you must have a working version of WordPress.
-Almost all major web hosts provide one click WordPress install and you can consult your host's help site for more information in this regard.
+Almost all major web hosts provide one-click WordPress install and you can consult your host's help site for more information in this regard.
 For manual installation, you can consult WordPress Codex Installing WordPress especially the Requirements.

-Once you have a working version of WordPress, You need to download "**All Files and Documentation**" from themeforest download page (screenshot below) and extract the downloaded zip to get required files including **realhomes.zip**.
+Once you have a working version of WordPress, You need to download "**All Files and Documentation**" from themeforest download page (screenshot below) and extract the downloaded zip to get required the files including **realhomes.zip**.
 ![Screenshot](images/installation/download-rh-full-package.png)

 ## Install Theme Via WordPress Dashboard ( _Recommended_ )